-A WLRN Original Production premiering Tuesday September 18th following DEATH IN PARADISE.
+A WLRN Original Production Tuesdays immediately following DEATH IN PARADISE which begins at 8pm.

 Since the latter part of the 19th century, people have flocked to Florida looking for adventure and opportunity.
 Out of this vast untamed swamp land came a tropical oasis so seductive it's nickname became The Magic City casting a spell on all things good and evil.
 From pioneers with shady business deals to the iron fists of mob bosses and from corrupt politicians to rogue drug dealers, South Florida has had its share of dubious deadbeats.
 These are stories of the darker side of the Sunshine State as we delve into the complicated, yet fascinating past of South Florida from Crime to Crime.

 September 25th at 8:50pm - PREDICTIONS OF AN ASSASSINATION

 Shortly after John F. Kennedy was assassinated, it was revealed two weeks prior that an undercover Miami police informant met with right wing radical racist, Joseph Milteer in a downtown Miami Hotel where he predicted the whole conspiracy in perfect detail and it was recorded on tape.
 Excerpts from the surveillance tape are featured in this show.
 To hear the whole uncut version WLRN obtained from the National Archives and Records Administration, click below.
 The conversation varies on subject and even Dr. King's name is mentioned.
 Reference to Kennedy comes up at 15 min and 44 seconds into the discussion.

 October 2nd at 8:50pm - THE 305 GOES 007